MIC-DKFZ/nnUNet/nnunetv2/tests/integration_tests/readme.md

 If I was not as lazy as I am I would have programmed some automatism that checks if Dice scores etc are in an acceptable range.
 So you need to do the following:
 1) check that none of your runs crashed (duh)
-2) for each run, navigate to the output folder in nnUNet_preprocessed and take a look at the `inference_information.json` file.
+2) for each run, navigate to `nnUNet_results/DATASET_NAME` and take a look at the `inference_information.json` file.
 Does it make sense?
 If so: NICE!

 Once the integration test is completed you can delete all the temporary files associated with it by running: